Grabsky/Claims/README.md

 # Claims
 Create protected region and manage it using in-game GUI.
-Limited to 1 claim per user with no exceptions due to intentional design.
+Limited to 1 claim per user with no exceptions due to (intentional) plugin design.

+*Due to light-weight checks, by default players can override any region that is not a claim.
+Please increase priority of non-claim regions to protect them from griefing.*

 *You shouldn't modify claim regions manually unless you know what you're doing.
 Weird issues may appear.*